“I keep finding myself disappointed in friends. At this point, I’m not sure if it’s them or me. So what do you do when friends let you down?”

 You can search for support groups by topic on Support Groups Central.
 For example, you can find groups for learning life skills like healthy relationships and improving your mental health.

-Make an effort to meet new people and build your social circle so that in future, you’ll be in a position to get support from friends and give it in return.
+Make an effort to meet new people and build your social circle so that in the future, you’ll be in a position to get support from friends and give it in return.

-We often assume that our expectations in friendship are universal and become disappointed when people don’t live up to our standards.
+We often assume that our expectations of friendship are universal and become disappointed when people don’t live up to our standards.
 Yet, we may not have even expressed our expectations.
 In many cases, we can miss ways our friends show up for us and assume they don’t care about us just because they don’t act as we do.

 For example, people can have different expectations when it comes to texting.
 Some people reply to texts right away and will find it rude if a friend replied quickly to one message and then disappeared.
 Others may feel overwhelmed if they feel that they’re expected to respond quickly to messages all day.